-Mona Patel-Sikora is a Staff Attorney in the ICWC Los Angeles Office.
+Mona Patel-Sikora is the Directing Attorney in the ICWC Los Angeles Office.
 She has worked extensively on behalf of battered women and children and has provided immigration representation to victims of domestic violence, crime and human trafficking.
 Mona has also been actively involved in advocacy and community outreach and has been a frequent speaker and trainer on immigration law and domestic violence issues.
 Mona was a founding board member at ICWC.

 Mona received her law degree from USC Law School in May 1990.
 She also has a Master’s Degree in Social Work.
 Prior to joining ICWC, Mona was a Senior Attorney in the Immigration Unit at the Legal Aid Foundation of Los Angeles (LAFLA).
 She has also worked at Public Counsel Law Center where she ran the VAWA Project and has worked as a litigation associate at the international law firm of Bryan Cave LLP.
 In 2002, she was named one of California’s top 20 Lawyers under 40 by California Law Business Magazine.
 She is also the recipient of USC Law School and PILF’s Outstanding Graduate Award, as well as the South Asian Bar Association’s Public Service Award.
 She has been named as a Super Lawyer” on several occasions and has served on the boards of the Asian Pacific American Bar Association (APABA) and the South Asian Helpline and Referral Agency (SAHARA).
 Mona also served on the Magistrate Judge Merit Selection Panel for the U.S. District Court, Central District of California.
 Email Mona at email@example.com.